-The proponent will identify the probability of potential accidents and malfunctions related to the project, including an explanation of how those events were identified, potential consequences (including the environmental effects), the plausible worst case scenarios and the effects of these scenarios based on experience from similar operations.
+The proponent will identify the probability of potential accidents and malfunctions related to the project, including an explanation of how those events were identified, potential consequences (including the environmental effects), the plausible worst case scenarios and the effects of these scenarios.

-The geographical and temporal boundaries for the assessment of malfunctions and accidents may be different than those in the scope of factors for each VC.
+The geographical and temporal boundaries for the assessment of accidents and malfunctions may be different than those in the scope of factors for each VC.
 This will include an identification of the magnitude of an accident and/or malfunction, including the quantity, mechanism, rate, form and characteristics of the contaminants and other materials likely to be released into the environment during the accident and malfunction events.